falaelcom/raw-profiler/README.md

      });

-You may need to install several npm modules, before the server starts successfully.
+You may need to run `npm install` before the server starts successfully.

-Start the server with

-    node app

-Automatic Log File Compression And Archiving With Local Profiling
+Automatic Log File Compression and Archiving with Local Profiling
 --------------------------------------------
 Intensive profling tends to generate huge logs, which could easily reach gigabytes per hour in production environments.
 Enabling the automatic log file compression and archiving mitigates this effect to some extent.

 To enable the automatic log file compression and archiving for local profiling, specify the `maxLogSizeBytes` parameter for the file logger (`0` - disabled; `> 0` - enabled).
-In the application main file (e.g. app.js), add
+In the application main file (e.g. `app.js`), add

     require("raw-profiler");
     __pfconfig({logger: __pf.createFileLogger({maxLogSizeBytes: 1024 * 1024}), logDelayMs: 4000});

     //  will monitor the total size of all *.log files, generated by the current profiling session
-    //      when the total size exceeds 1024 * 1024 bytes (1Mb), all *.log files will be moved to a zip-file
+    //      when the total size exceeds 1024 * 1024 bytes (1Mb), all accumulated *.log files will be moved to a zip-file

 The file logger may be instructed to store the raw log files in a custom directory by providing an absolute path or a path, relative to the home directory of the user who runs the app: